Fredrikhov/wedding-rsvp/README.md

    ```
 3. **Set up environment variables:**

-- Create a .env file in the backend directory with the necessary environment variables (e.g., Firebase service account, port number and secret for session / cookie).
+- Create a .env.development & .env.production file in the backend/functions directory with the necessary environment variables (e.g., Firebase service account, port number and secret for session / cookie).

-  4.**Run the development servers:**
+4. **Run the development servers:**

 - Frontend:
   ```bash